KenanSalar/calmppuccin-vscode/CONTRIBUTING.md

 Once you are inside the dev container, your environment is ready.

+### Git Configuration (one-time)

+The dev container persists your home directory, so these settings survive rebuilds.

+1. Set your Git identity inside the container:

+    ```bash
+    git config --global user.name "Your Name"
+    git config --global user.email "your@email.com"
+    ```

+2. (Optional) Verify:

+    ```bash
+    git config --global --get user.name
+    git config --global --get user.email
+    ```

+Notes:

+- Project-level Git defaults (like signing preference) are provided by the container and do not overwrite your personal identity.
+- You only need to run the commands above once per machine.
+They will persist across container rebuilds.

+### Optional: GPG Signing

+Signed commits are optional in this project by default.
+If you prefer to sign your commits, choose one of the following paths.

+#### A) Generate a new key inside the container (simplest)

+1. Create a key:

+    ```bash
+    gpg --full-generate-key
+    ```

+    - Recommended: key type ed25519
+    - Use the same name and email as your Git identity

+2. Find your key ID:

+    ```bash
+    gpg --list-secret-keys --keyid-format LONG
+    ```

+3. Tell Git to use it:

+    ```bash
+    git config --global user.signingkey <YOUR_KEY_ID>
+    git config --global commit.gpgsign true
+    ```

+4. Make pinentry work nicely in the terminal (once):

+    ```bash
+    echo "pinentry-program /usr/bin/pinentry-curses" >> ~/.gnupg/gpg-agent.conf
+    gpgconf --reload gpg-agent
+    ```

+5. Test:

+    ```bash
+    echo test | gpg --clearsign
+    git commit --allow-empty -m "signed commit"
+    git log --show-signature -1
+    ```

+#### B) Import an existing key from your host

+1. On your host machine, export your secret key (keep this file safe and delete after use):

+    ```bash
+    gpg --export-secret-keys --armor <YOUR_KEY_ID> > ~/secret.asc
+    ```

+2. Copy it into the running container (replace the container name if needed):

+    - Docker:

+      ```bash
+      docker cp ~/secret.asc calmppuccin-dev:/home/node/secret.asc
+      ```

+    - Podman:

+      ```bash
+      podman cp ~/secret.asc calmppuccin-dev:/home/node/secret.asc
+      ```

+3. Inside the container, import and trust it:

+    ```bash
+    gpg --import ~/secret.asc
+    gpg --edit-key <YOUR_KEY_ID>   # then type: trust -> 5 -> y -> quit
+    rm -f ~/secret.asc
+    git config --global user.signingkey <YOUR_KEY_ID>
+    git config --global commit.gpgsign true
+    echo "pinentry-program /usr/bin/pinentry-curses" >> ~/.gnupg/gpg-agent.conf
+    gpgconf --reload gpg-agent
+    ```

+4. Test:

+    ```bash
+    echo test | gpg --clearsign
+    git commit --allow-empty -m "signed commit"
+    git log --show-signature -1
+    ```

+Notes:

+- Your Git and GPG setup is stored under `/home/node` in a persistent volume and will survive container rebuilds.
+- If you ever need to reset your container’s personal settings, remove the volume for this project and reopen in container; otherwise, no action is required.

 ### Debugging

 To see your changes live, you can launch a debugging session.